sjstretton/screwed/08-Inequality.md

 |:--:|
 |*Figure 6.17: Top 1% share and top MTR for various countries in 2004-8*|

 Again the top marginal tax rate appears to have an inverse relationship with top 1% income share.
 Those with the lowest 1% income share are the Nordic countries, with top marginal tax rates of between 55 and 60%.
 The UK and US, with lower top marginal tax rates of 40% and under, are also among the highest in 1% income share.
-There are anomalies, however,which indicate that top marginal tax rate is not the only factor contributing to the 1% income share.
+There are anomalies, however, which indicate that top marginal tax rate is not the only factor contributing to the 1% income share.
 Germany is a bit of an outlier, perhaps due to tax deductions.

-So, we conclude by arguing that firstly, the progressivity of income tax is welcome; and that atop marginal rate of around 60% is probably necessary to keep a moderate and stable income and wealth share of the top 1%.
+So, we conclude by arguing that firstly, the progressivity of income tax is welcome; and that a top marginal rate of around 60% is probably necessary to keep a moderate and stable income and wealth share of the top 1%.
 Reforming deductions and other complexities that the rich can exploit is another possible area of focus.

 # 7.9 Income tax: The details

- Income tax is the tax which most people think of first when they think about tax.
-As the name implies, it is a tax which people pay on their income, which can include money earned from employment and or self-employment, state benefits, some pensions, rental income, investment income, income from trusts and work benefits.
-Some income is exempt from tax, for example; interest on savings and tax-exempt accounts.
+Income tax is paid on income, which can include money earned from employment or self-employment, state benefits, some pensions, rental income, investment income, income from trusts, and work benefits.
+Some income is exempt from tax - for example interest on savings in tax-exempt accounts.

 ## How is it paid?

- There are several ways in which income tax is paid, which vary in general according to whether the taxpayer is an employee, self-employed and/or in receipt of benefits.
-There is generally no minimum age for paying most income taxes, therefore even children who earn have income over the tax-free threshold will be required to pay tax.
+There are several ways in which income tax is paid, which vary according to whether the taxpayer is an employee, self-employed, and/or in receipt of benefits.
+There is generally no minimum age for paying most income taxes - therefore even children who receive income over the tax-free threshold will be required to pay tax.

 **Employees**

 Employees in Britain have income tax taken out of their pay packet before they are paid their wages.
 This is called Pay As You Earn (PAYE).
 Employers determine the tax payable by using the employee's tax code.
-This is a code which HMRC gives each taxpayer for tax assessment purposes, and which delineates their income tax bracket
+This is a code which HMRC gives each taxpayer for tax assessment purposes, and which delineates their income tax bracket.

 **State benefits**

 Those whose only income is state benefits may not have to pay any tax.
 In some cases, HMRC will require those on state benefits to submit a self-assessment tax return.
 This is a form (available online or in paper form)  which stipulates an individual's income and is used by HMRC to calculate tax owed.
-The below table shows which benefits are taxable and which are not.
+The table below shows which benefits are taxable and which are not.

 **Self-employed**